-Two hundred watts from an amp that can fit in your back pocket?
+Two hundred watts from a bass amp that can fit in your back pocket?
 Surely not.

 Well, Trace Elliot’s tiny Elf does indeed slip into your jeans (we’ve tried it!), but inevitably there have been many scoffers about its supposed power.
 So does it stand up to the claims or not?
 Armed with a Peavey Headliner 2x10 cabinet, we checked it out.